vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 </pre>
 </div>

-The query above uses both efficient retrievers to retrieve hits which are ranked using the ranking profile `hybrid` which is defined as:
+The query combines the `weakAnd` and `nearestNeighbor` query operator using logical disjunction.
+Both query operator retrievers the target number of hits ranked by it's inner raw score/distance.
+The list of documents exposed to configurable ranking expression is hence a combination of the best of two different strategies.
+The ranking is performed using the following `hybrid` rank profile:

 <pre>
 rank-profile hybrid {